This post contains affiliate links. Please see our disclosure policy.

 - Bake: Bake cookies for 9-10 minutes.
 The cookies should appear just set, and will look a tad puffy.
 Don't be tempted to over bake them!
 Let them cool on baking sheet for 5-10 minutes and then transfer to a wire rack to finish cooling.

 - Make Frosting: In a large bowl, cream together butter and cream cheese for 2 minutes.
 Add the powdered sugar in 3 additions, mixing between each until combined.
 Add honey, vanilla, and salt and mix until combined.
 Divide into a few small bowls and tint with desired colors, using gel food coloring.
+To make the shades of forest green in the photos, you'll need to mix golden yellow, blue, and black gel food coloring.3 ounces cream cheese, softened at room temperature, 3/4 cup salted butter, softened at room temperature , 2 and 1/4 cups powdered sugar, 1-2 tbsp honey, Pinch of salt, desired food coloring

-- Decorate Cookies: Use a Wilton 2A and 4B tip for the trees pictured.
+- Decorate Cookies: Use a Wilton 2A open tip and 4B tip for the trees pictured.
 Pipe dollops with the 2A tip, in a row at the bottom of the tree, then sweep each dollop upwards with the tip of an offset spatula.
 Pipe the next row of dots over the end of this row, continuing all the way up the tree.
-Pipe overlapping swoops with the 4B tip for a textured look.
+Pipe overlapping swoops with the 4B star tip for a textured look.

 - Serve + Store: Enjoy cookies once decorated!
 Store cookies in a single layer in an airtight container in the fridge for 1-2 weeks.
 These need to be refrigerated due to the frosting.
 Cookie Dough and Cookie Make-Ahead Tips: Dough can be made, rolled out, and covered well and stored in the fridge for 1-2 days before baking.
 The cookies can be baked, cooled, and stored in an airtight container at room temp for 1-2 days before decorating.
 See more make ahead tips in the "expert tips" above.

-I’ll be making this recipe year round!
+Iโll be making this recipe year round!
 These were an absolute hit at my cookie exchange – so much so I had people reaching out for the recipe.
 Thank you, Stephanie!

-So glad that these were a hit, Hayley! 🙂
+So glad that these were a hit, Hayley! ๐

 I plan to make these for Christmas with my boyfriend!
-Where did you get your cookie cutters from? 🙂
+Where did you get your cookie cutters from? ๐

 Hi Sarah!
-Glad to hear that. 🙂 I’ve picked them up over the years at target and local baking shops.
+Glad to hear that. ๐ I’ve picked them up over the years at target and local baking shops.
 Let me know how you like the recipe and Merry Christmas!